Brufico/StandardFunctions/Readme.md

 Motivation
 -----------------------

-Here is an attempt to build a set of very basic tools for statistical analysis.
+Here is an attempt to build a set of very basic tools for (exploratory) statistical analysis.
-For each situation, ie each combination of types of thr variables being analyzed , one function will provide the most frequently useful analysis elements.
+For each situation, (ie each combination of types of the variables being analyzed) , one would call a standard function, which will provide a set of most frequently useful analysis elements.

 Each main function should return a list of the following elements:

-* The name(s) of the variable(s) analyzed
+* The name(s) of the variable(s) analyzed (vector)
 * The number of (valid) cases
 * some summaries
 * one or more tables